-Surface Water Production CEU Training Course Description
+Water Treatment CEU Training Course

-This CEU training course will cover various and commonly found in surface water treatment processes, methods and chemistry fundamentals starting at the source of water and ending with disinfection to delivery through distribution.
-We as Operators need to make sure that our finished water meets federal compliance and minimum standards.

-Water Distribution, Well Drillers, Pump Installers, Water Treatment Operators, Water Treatment Specialists and Customer Service Personnel are welcomed to take this course.
-The target audience for this course is the person interested in working in a water treatment or distribution facility and/or wishing to maintain CEUs for a certification license or to learn how to do the job safely and effectively and/or to meet education needs for promotion.

-Task Analysis and Training Needs Assessments have been conducted to determine or set Needs-To-Know for this CEU course.

-The following is a listing of some of those who have conducted extensive valid studies from which TLC has based this program upon: the Environmental Protection Agency (EPA), the Arizona Department of Environmental Quality (ADEQ), the Texas Commission of Environmental Quality

-(TCEQ) and the American Boards of Certification (ABC).
+Water Distribution, Well Drillers, Pump Installers, Water Treatment Operators.
+The target audience for this course is anyone interested in working in a water treatment or distribution facility, wishing to maintain CEUs for a certification license, learn how to do the job safely and effectively and/or to meet education needs for promotion.
+This short CEU course will cover the fundamentals of water treatment beginning with the source of water and ending with the disinfection and distribution, making sure it meets federal compliance.
+Task Analysis and Training Needs Assessments have been conducted to determine or set Needs-To-Know for this course.
+The following is a listing of some of those who have conducted extensive valid studies from which TLC has based this program upon: the Environmental Protection Agency (EPA), the Arizona Department of Environmental Quality (ADEQ), the Texas Commission of Environmental Quality (TCEQ) and the American Boards of Certification (ABC).